OrderMyGear/slate/source/includes/_changelog.md

 ### All endpoints

-As of v2.0.0 we're using UTC as the default time zone.
+Starting with v2.0.0 we're using UTC as the default time zone.

 ### /api/v2.0.0/inventories